Spacecraft Systems Design

-By the end of the course, each delegate should have a good understanding of the way that satellites are designed and built.
-Because the course gives emphasis to the theoretical aspects of the subject, delegates will be able to apply their knowledge to a wide range of spacecraft design problems ranging from single payloads to whole spacecraft.
+By the end of the course, you should have a good understanding of the way that satellites are designed and built.
+Because the course gives emphasis to the theoretical aspects of the subject, you will be able to apply your knowledge to a wide range of spacecraft design problems ranging from single payloads to whole spacecraft.

 - Maral & Bousquet 'Satellite Communications Systems' (3rd Ed), Wiley ISBN 0-471-97166-9 : 1998

 - Jerry Jon Sellers 'Understanding Space - An Introduction to Astronautics', McGraw Hill ISBN 0-07-057027-2 : 1994